Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 Copy the contents of the zip file to your GameData directory.
 Be sure to overwrite existing files and replace them.

 ---REVISION HISTORY---

+0.1.1 Backseat Driver
+- Adds the Mk1-85 Backseat.
+It has optional support for Regolith (for the Monopropellant Power Unit), KAS, TAC Life Support, and Deadly Re-Entry.
+- Adds the SD-18 Decoupler Adapter.
+It comes in three different sizes.
+You can remove the decoupler from the staging list before launch.
+- The Flight Control Package now has optional support for RealChute.
+- Bug fixes

 0.1.0 Initial Release
 - Introduces the Mk1 Flight Control Package.